mlcourses/lab-5-blog-post-group2_cs281-1/post.md

 ## 3. Build K-Maps

 Using the Boolean Truth Table, create K-Maps and minimized the logical expressions to simplified equations.
+We will use these simplified circuits to handle input into the Jk flop-flop.
+It is important to make sure that your simplifications are correct before starting to construct the circuit, as it can lead to mistakes and frustration if they are not.
 <br><img width="700" height="500" src="lab52.jpeg">

 ## 4. Build the circuit in logisim
 ### Testing:
-Built the circuit in Logisim and test it is working as expacted.
+Before constructing the circuit, it is crucial to build it in Logisim to test that the circuit actualy works.
+We have provided a video demonstrating the correct circuit, but you should build it yourself first and then check with ours if you find yours is not working.
+You should only need two JK flip-flops for the circuit.